StavrosChatzipavlidis/Flask-based-RESTful-Riot-API-Wrapper/README.md

         return formatted_output
 ```

-The `format_output` function takes the processed match data and formats it into a readable output.
-It performs the following tasks:
-1. **Formatting Match Details**: Constructs a formatted string containing details such as summoner name, match ID, placement, and used augments.
-2. **Formatting Active Traits**: Extracts active traits and their respective tiers, then formats them into a readable list.
-3. **Formatting Units and Items**: Formats information about the units controlled by the summoner, including their tiers and equipped items.

-By chaining these functions together, we streamline the process of gathering and presenting relevant data for analysis or display in a Flask application.
-This approach enhances code modularity, readability, and maintainability.

 # Flask Application: Visualizing Summoner Match Data

 This Flask application serves as a tool for visualizing match data for a given summoner in the game.
 The application allows users to input a summoner name, retrieves their match data, and presents it in a visually appealing format.